gw-ospo/curioss-patterns/secure-sponsorship-for-an-open-source-conference.md

 **Stronger industry-academia relationships:** Engaging local companies and open source projects builds long-term relationships that can be mutually beneficial for all parties (e.g. internships, new talent pipelines, collaboration, future funding opportunities).

-**Mission alignment with open source projects:** Sponsorships from open source projects reinforce shared values like community-building, transparency, and knowledge sharing.
+**Mission alignment with open source projects:** Sponsorship from open source projects reinforces shared values like community-building, transparency, and knowledge sharing.
 This strengthens the OSPO's role as a connector between academia and open source.

 **Improved conference experience:** More resources translate into more speakers,  better venues, side events and technical infrastructure.
 This enhances the overall experience for all participants.